bjray/snap/README.md

 $ tail -f /var/log/snap/snapd.log
 ```

-By default Snap daemon will be running in standalone mode and listening on port 8181.
+By default, Snap daemon will be running in standalone mode and listening on port 8181.
 To enable gossip mode, checkout the [tribe documentation](docs/TRIBE.md).
 For additional configuration options such as plugin signing and port configuration see [snapd documentation](docs/SNAPD.md).

 ### Load Plugins